liupei101/TFDeepSurv/README.md

 # TFDeepSurv
 Deep Cox proportional risk model and survival analysis implemented by tensorflow.

+The suggested TensorFlow version is 1.15.3.
+And module testing was passed under TensorFlow-1.15.3.

-**NOTE:** [tfdeepsurv-v2.0.0](https://github.com/liupei101/TFDeepSurv/releases) has been released.
+**NOTE:** [tfdeepsurv-v2.1.0](https://github.com/liupei101/TFDeepSurv/releases) has been released.
 The old version is on branch `archive_v1`.
 Compared with version `v1.0`, current version largely improved:
-- speed on building computation graph
+- speed on building computational graph
-- utilizing raw tensorflow ops to compute loss function
+- utilizing raw tensorflow ops to compute loss function (for handling ties)
 - unified format of survival data
 - code elegance and simplicity

+Read FAQ below firstly if you have problems or directly send an email to me.

 ## 1. Differences from DeepSurv
 [DeepSurv](https://github.com/jaredleekatzman/DeepSurv), a package of Deep Cox proportional risk model, is open-source on Github.
 But our works may shine in:

 - Supporting ties of death time in your survival data, which means different loss function and estimator of survival function (`Breslow` approximation).
 - Providing survival function estimation.
-- Tuning hyperparameters of DNN using scientific method - Bayesian Hyperparameters Optimization.
+- Tuning hyperparameters of DNN using a scientific method - Bayesian Hyperparameters Optimization.
 - Implementing by the popular deep learning framework - tensorflow

 ## 2. TODO List